MantasPauliukonis/survival-clicker2-proposal/README.md

 ## Translations

 Translations should change based on characters' state in-game.
 There should be a set of normal translations and also sets of state-specific translations that would override normal (if provided of course) in certain scenarios where this state counts as active.
+This must not confuse player too much so the main translations like item names shouldn't be changed, only descriptions and such.

 *(example needed)*